 - Camp in a Tent

-Set up a tent in the backyard or a local campground to enjoy quality time together.
+Set up a tent in your own backyard or go to a local campground to enjoy quality time together.
 It’s a great way to get in tune with nature and its natural beauty if you're into that sort of thing (which I am not, but if you are, more power to you).

 - Watch a Movie